 A starting realisation

-I’ve noticed a few things over the years, and some of you may share this experience too.
+I’ve noticed something over the years (you may have too).
 Apparently if you use something for longer than a year, something incredible happens…

 Clothes don’t disintegrate.
 The car doesn’t burst into flames.
 Kitchen cupboards don’t fall off.
 The phone still swipes and texts.
 Those shoes still cover your feet.
 And you definitely won’t suffer from a good supply of home-cooked food.

-For every single item you currently own, make a decision right now that you’ll only replace it when that one no longer works.
-And I don’t mean when it’s not as good anymore and has seen better days.
+Try an experiment.
+For the items you currently own, make a decision that you’ll only replace it when it no longer works.
+And I don’t mean when it’s not as good and has seen better days.
 I mean when it’s no longer physically possible to use it.